Abumaude/DriftGuard-MVP/README.md

 That's the whole install.
 You don't need to add any packages, learn CLI or setup via various paths nor need an account.

-### what you'll actually notice

-Not much, on day one.
-The change shows up in week three, and it looks like this.

-**Both exchanges below are constructed illustrations, not transcripts.** I haven't logged a real session in this form, and a made-up example that reads like evidence is precisely the thing this project claims to be against.
-The failure pattern is annoyingly frustrating and I've hit it repeatedly; these two specific exchanges never happened.

-**Before**, three weeks in:

-> **You:** why does the auth flow block requests from the same IP twice in a row?
-> **AI:** That's a standard rate-limiting pattern to prevent brute-force attacks.
-It's good practice to keep it.

-That's a confident, plausible, completely invented answer.
-The real reason was a payment-provider sandbox limit you hit in week one and worked around.
-Four days later you remove the "rate limiting", payments break, you roll back, the rollback undoes something else, and you're managing the codebase instead of building it.

-**After**, same question, same three weeks:

-> **You:** why does the auth flow block requests from the same IP twice in a row?
-> **AI:** ANCHOR.md Section 4 records this: the payment sandbox rejects duplicate
-> calls within 2s from one IP (logged 2026-06-14, see state/use-ledger.md).
-> The block is a workaround for that, not rate limiting.
-Removing it will break
-> checkout in the sandbox.

-Same model.
-Same question.
-The difference is that the answer had somewhere to come from.

-Take the *shape* of the failure from that, not a performance claim.
-Nobody has measured how often it happens or how reliably an anchor prevents it, and until somebody has, I'm not going to imply the measurement exists.

 ### quick start (I don't use git and I'm not a developer)

 You can still use this, and honestly a lot of the value survives.